 Under My Settings, go to Advanced User Details and select the ADD button.

 Bulk Updates and Automations

 - One of my favorite things about the Account Teams upgrade is the ability to do the initial implementation and ongoing bulk changes to Account Team Members using Data Loader (both adding and removing members).

 - For Implementation, you’ll need the following fields for the data load: AccountID, UserID (of the Account Team Member), TeamMemberRole (picklist value), AccountAccessLevel (Read or Edit), ContactAccessLevel (None, Read, or Edit), OpportunityAccessLevel (None, Read, or Edit), and CaseAccessLevel (None, Read, or Edit).

 Salesforce Flow Option:

-Note: The tutorials we are showcasing are built in developer edition orgs with limited data and only a few custom automations.
-Ensure that you evaluate your existing processes properly before building new ones, including both declarative automations and custom Apex.
+Note: The tutorials we showcase are built in developer edition orgs with limited data and only a few custom automations.
+Ensure you evaluate your existing processes properly before building new ones, including both declarative automations and custom Apex.
 For Flow specifically, consider the recommended best practices when it comes to the number of record-triggered flows per object.

 - Each org only gets one “Team Role” picklist, so choose the labels wisely.